Autumn10677/ASDtools/README.md

 ```

 ## ___Basic Usage (How to Query)___
 Since __ASDtools__ uses __astroquery.nist__ to pull its data, it takes the same arguments.
 However, __ASDtools__ uses a class-based data structure to store and modify NIST ASD data.
 You must create a new "NIST_lines" instance to initialize a query.
-This initialization takes the same arguments as __astroquery.nist__ (w/ two additional parameters we will discuss later)...
+This initialization takes the same arguments as __astroquery.nist__...

 ```
 >>> import ASDtools as asdt